Trusted by Global Clients & Partners

 Argentina's upcoming Citizenship by Investment (CBI) program opens the door not only to residency and a second passport, but also to an array of personal, economic, and lifestyle advantages that set it apart from many other CBI destinations.

 Argentina is the 8th largest country in the world by land area and the second-largest country in Latin America, offering investors access to a large domestic market, abundant natural resources, and strong regional influence.
-In 2026, the IMF projects Argentina’s GDP at approximately USD 688.38 billion, with real GDP growth of 3.5%, while the World Bank expects growth of around 3.6%.
-As the third-largest economy in Latin America and a major player in agriculture, energy, mining, and lithium production, Argentina offers investors not only citizenship and lifestyle benefits, but also exposure to one of the region’s most strategically important economies
+In 2026, the IMF projects Argentina's GDP at approximately USD 688.38 billion, with real GDP growth of 3.5%, while the World Bank expects growth of around 3.6%.
+As the third-largest economy in Latin America and a major player in agriculture, energy, mining, and lithium production, Argentina offers investors not only citizenship and lifestyle benefits, but also exposure to one of the region's most strategically important economies.

 Argentina offers a high quality of life at a fraction of the cost of many Western countries.
-For example, living costs in Buenos Aires are approximately 60–70% lower than in New York City, according to Numbeo.
+For example, living costs in Buenos Aires are approximately 60 to 70% lower than in New York City, according to Numbeo.
 This affordability extends across housing, transportation, dining, education, and healthcare, allowing investors and their families to enjoy a comfortable, cosmopolitan lifestyle without the financial pressures common in major global cities.

 Argentine citizens enjoy free or heavily subsidized public healthcare.
 Over 33 million residents benefit from the public healthcare system, which offers comprehensive coverage across the country.
 The system provides access to a wide range of medical services, from preventive care and emergency treatment to complex surgeries and specialized care, without the need for private insurance.